makerdao/community/governance-exercises/VoteWizard_executive_exercise_02-08-2023/Executive vote - August 2, 2023.md

 #### DAI InterestRateStrategy Update

 In response to the DSR rate's increase to 8% subsequent to the EDSR's introduction, a new Dai InterestRateStrategy will be activated.
 This strategy will track the ETH-C stability fee for the borrow rate of Dai in the Spark Protocol, diverging from its previous alignment with the DSR rate.
 This update is inline with the Stability Scope, which specifies that fees should remain unaffected by the EDSR.

+[VoteWizard: The only documentation available on the DAI InterestRateStrategy I found is the smart contract code itself.
+It has useful comments but are outdated and the voters won't understand it, so I've opted not to include any documentation.
+Smart Contract code: https://github.com/marsfoundation/sparklend/blob/master/src/DaiJugInterestRateStrategy.sol]

 #### Spark Protocol Parameter Changes